Union Defence Force (South Africa): 1926 to 1934

-In 1933 Oswald Pirow became Minister of Defence, General Brink was appointed GOC of the UDF as well as the Secretary of Defence and Pierre van Ryneveld became Chief of the General Staff.
+In 1933 Oswald Pirow became Minister of Defence, General Brink was appointed General Officer Commanding the UDF as well as the Secretary of Defence and Pierre van Ryneveld became Chief of the General Staff.
 In addition the 6 military districts were redesignated "Commands".

 Pirow's Five Year expansion plan

 As the economy improved Minister Pirow put forward a plan to expand and reorganise the Defence Force.
 The Air Force would be increased to 7 squadrons, with new bases being built at Waterkloof, Bloemfontein, Durban and Youngsfield.
 However, by the start of World War II this had not materialised.